Element-Research/rnn/README.md

 ```
 where `W[s->q]` is the weight matrix from `s` to `q`, `t` indexes the time-step, `b[1->q]` are the biases leading into `q`, `σ()` is `Sigmoid`, `x[t]` is the input and `s[t]` is the output of the module (eq.
 4).
 Note that the cell is not found, though `nn.LSTM` has one.

+For #63, Benchmark on `PennTreeBank` dataset using `recurrent-language-model.lua`.
+It slightly outperfomed `nn.FastLSTM`, however, since LSTMs have more parameters than GRUs, the dataset larger than `PennTreeBank` might change the performance result.
+Don't hasty judge on it and refer C and D.

+                Memory   examples/s
+    FastLSTM      176M        16.5K
+    GRU            92M        15.8K

+\* __Memory__ is measured by the size of `dp.Experiment` save file. __examples/s__ is measured by the training speed at 1 epoch, so, it may have a disk IO bias.

 ![GRU-BENCHMARK](doc/image/gru-benchmark.png)

 <a name='rnn.Recursor'></a>